10darts/documentation/reference/api/devices.rst

 Access register
 ---------------

-There needs to be an explicit call to register a device access and ultimately, a device activity.
+There needs to be an explicit call to register a touchpoint access and ultimately, a touchpoint activity.

 .. http:post:: /api/v1/devices/(string:code)/access/